Hungry? Welcome to my post with the top 20 foods in Madrid! The 10 best appetizers and the 10 most popular main dishes!

 In fact, olive oil, the pillar of the Mediterranean diet, has been studied as a potential health factor for reducing all-cause mortality and the risk of chronic diseases.

-My list of the must-try foods in Madrid is not just about paella and Iberic ham.
+If you want to know what to eat in Madrid, take into account that my list of the must-try foods in Madrid is not just about paella and Iberic ham.
 But it covers the most traditional and popular dishes from all the regional cuisines in Spain.